benjamin-edward-morgan/littlefoot/README.md

 - 3d printed brackets for perf boards, pan/tilt mechanism.

 ### Learnings (so far...)
 - The RC car does not have great meanuverability.
-It has one or two distinct steering radii, and the smallest turning radius is still on the order of 1 meter.
+It has two discrete steering radii, rathern than a continuous range.
+The smallest turning radius is still on the order of 1 meter.
 This is entirely due to New Bright's design of the steering linkage which limits the steering range.
 - The capacitor in parallel with the power supply to the L298N is necessary to protect the chip.
-Once the RC ran into a wall at full speed without the capacitor and half of the chip was fried.
-This was a real pain to replace.
+Once, it ran into a wall at full speed without the capacitor and half of the chip was fried.
+It was a real pain to replace.
-- The old Raspberry Pi V2 camera has a decent field of view, but the new wide angle v3 camera would be better.
+- The old Raspberry Pi V2 camera has a decent field of view, but the new wide angle v3 camera should be better.
 - You should take care to not push a servo beyond its limit.
 On another occasion the pan servo (which should only have a 180 degree range) was pushed too far in one direction.
 The servo unexpectely performed a full rotation, wrapping the ribbon cable around the camera and tilt mechanism until the servo and camera were unplugged.
+This unfortunately damaged the ribbon cable and connector on the Raspberry Pi.
 - Would be nice to sense the battery voltage.
 The only way to get a battery reading is to view the indicator on the physical car.
+- The DC motors for drive and steer do create noticible noise in the magnetometer readings.
+- Internal temperature sensor rises about 10 degrees C above ambient when the car is running, due to the heat generated by the Raspberry Pi.